Wominjeka

 Welcome to EMRPCC

-Eastern Melbourne Region Palliative Care Consortium
+Eastern Metropolitan Region Palliative Care Consortium

 Eastern Metropolitan Region Palliative Care Consortium (EMRPCC) is an alliance of palliative care providers in the Eastern Metropolitan Region and includes the Local Government Areas of Boroondara, Knox, Manningham, Maroondah, Monash, Whitehorse and Yarra Ranges.